-I, , President of the Board of Directors of the Colorado River Water Conservation District, do hereby certify that the above and foregoing action was taken by the Board of Directors at its first quarterly meeting on the 19th day of January 2021.
+District, do hereby certify nt of the Board of Directors of the Colorado River Water Conservation that the above and foregoing action was taken by the Board of Directors ag on the 19th day of January 2021. , President Andrew A. Mueller, Secretary/General Manager